CyranoB/flash_cards/docs/tech_stack_document.md

 *   **PDF Text Extraction API (`/api/pdf-extract`)**
     *   Receives PDF file uploads.
-    *   Saves the file temporarily to the server's file system.
+    *   Reads the file buffer directly within the API route.
-    *   Uses the `pdf-text-extract` library to extract text from the temporary file.
-This library was chosen after encountering bundling/runtime issues with `pdfjs-dist` and `pdf-parse`.
+    *   Uses the `pdf-parse` library to extract text directly from the buffer (no temporary files needed).
+This library was chosen for its pure JS nature, avoiding Vercel deployment issues associated with binaries required by `pdf-text-extract`. **Note:** A patch (`pnpm patch`) was applied to `pdf-parse` to resolve build issues caused by debug code.
     *   Initiates this extraction as a background process (non-blocking response to the client).
-    *   Cleans up the temporary file after processing.
 *   **Background Job Status Tracking (Redis)**
     *   Uses Redis (specifically Upstash) to store the status (`processing`, `completed`, `failed`), progress percentage, and final result (extracted text) or error message for PDF extraction jobs, keyed by a unique job ID.
     *   An API route (`/api/pdf-extract/status/[jobId]`) allows the client to poll for the job status.